jluby127/jluby127.github.io/books.md

 ### My Bookshelf

 Few things are better than a good book.
 For me, most "good" books are Sci-Fi, though this is not a hard rule.
 Here is an abbreviated list of some of my favorites, in no particular order.
+I tend to read sci-fi in the summer, because I like to read these stories outside in the sunshine, preferably on the beach or in a green park.
+Then I read non-fiction history books in the winter, because for reasons I can't fully explain, I like to read these on dark and cold nights.

 <ul type="disc">
     <li> I Am Legend - Richard Matheson </li>